vahidzafari/vahidzafari/README.md

 # _Hi, I'm Vahid_

+**`Blockchain Developer`**

+I am a Blockchain Developer with a deep understanding of blockchain technology and a strong passion for decentralized systems and focused in smart contracts.
+My discipline and problem-solving skills, combined with my ability to effectively manage my time, make me a valuable asset to any team.

 I started learning the university courses myself from <https://github.com/ossu/computer-science#intro-cs>.
 I always like to be a full-stack designer and engineer who can mix architecture with the code.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Some of my hobbies are mountain climbing, reading books, swimming, creating handcrafted software, and learning new things.

 <h3 align="left">My contact:</h3>